-Seattle Therapy is working to ensure that care is available for all our clients.
-We are open and continue making changes to our clinic and services in response to these unprecedented and challenging times.
-We apologize for any inconvenience.
+Seattle Therapy is open and we continue making changes to our clinic and services in response to COVID.

 How We Are Protecting Clients and Staff

 Seattle Therapy is committed to the safety of our clients, staff, and everyone who works with us.
-We have implemented multiple safety measures in order to promote social distancing, limit traffic in and out of our office, and keep everyone safe during the COVID-19 pandemic.
-We:
+We continue to implement multiple safety measures in order to promote social distancing, limit traffic in and out of our office, and keep everyone safe during the COVID-19 pandemic.

-- Apply strict infection control protocols in accordance with the CDC and King County Health Department guidelines.
+- We use strict infection control protocols in accordance with the CDC and King County Health Dept. guidelines

-- Sanitize all surfaces, tools, toys, etc. regularly throughout the day and after each use.
+- We sanitize surfaces, tools, toys, etc. regularly throughout the day and after each use

 What You Need to Know Before Your Session

+- Personal Belongings.
 All clients remove their shoes prior to entering their session and store them in a sanitized cubby along with any personal belongings.
-This is done to minimize the risk of surface transmission.
 You may want to refrain from sending your child to therapy with any personal belongings such as toys, backpacks, etc. unless absolutely necessary or relevant to therapy.

 In the Event of Exposure

-If Seattle Therapy discovers that an individual who has recently visited our clinic tests positive for COVID-19, we will immediately contact all affected and potentially affected clients and staff.
-We will keep certain details private as per HIPAA guidelines and privacy practices.
+- If Seattle Therapy becomes aware that an individual who has recently been present at the clinic tests positive for COVID, we will communicate with all affected and potentially affected clients and staff.
+We will keep some details private as per HIPAA guidelines and privacy practices.

-Depending on the circumstances of the exposure, we may make the decision to switch all appointments to eHome Therapy for a period of time.
-We will keep in contact with all potentially exposed individuals and recommend that they get a COVID-19 test.
-We will implement cleaning protocols at our clinic and follow rigorous quarantine protocols for our staff.
+- Depending on the circumstances of the exposure, we may transition all appointments to eHome Therapy (our telehealth) for a period of time.
+We will communicate with and recommend that potentially exposed individuals get a COVID test.
+We will implement cleaning protocols at the clinic and follow quarantine protocols for staff.